 Documentation plays a big role in our experimentation process.
 Writing experiment docs forces us to think through the “why” of an experiment, including what we expect to happen, and determining whether it’s worth doing in the first place.

-Our experiment documentation include our research, hypothesis, learning objectives, charts we pulled, and why we believe the experiment is worth running.
+Our experiment documentation include our research, hypothesis, learning objectives, charts we pulled, why we believe the experiment is worth running, and of course how it impacts key performance indicators (KPIs).

 We revisit and revise each experiment document as we conduct research and better understand the question we’re attempting to answer.